likicv/usysml-test-cases/test_cases.md

 ## Comments

-Shows the use of `attribute def` statement within the `part def` block.
+This Test Case shows the use of `attribute def` statement within the `part def` block.

-A simple element name is used.

 ## Rules/constraints